Announcement: New Prayer Books Available

 Take a moment to learn more.

-Specialist in the Christian religion, we present here the information necessary for the practice of Christian worship.
-Find in this article the importance of Lent in Christianity and how to express your devotion to God through Lent.
+As specialists in the Christian religion, we present here the information necessary for practicing Christian worship.
+Find out in this article the importance of Lent in Christianity and how to express your devotion to God through Lent.

-This period is a fraction of the liturgical year that is marked by a rapprochement with God through fasting and abstinence for forty days.
+This period is a portion of the liturgical year marked by a rapprochement with God through fasting and abstinence for forty days.
 This fast is practiced to pay homage to Christ's crossing of the desert and forty days of fasting.
 Lent, a central event in Christianity, is preceded by Shrove Tuesday and Ash Wednesday and followed by Easter.

 In this article you will find: